asyncapi/website/pages/docs/guides/message-validation.md

     INV -->|Yes| ERR[/Fail/] -- Produce request errored --> PR
     INV -->|No| BR
 ```
+The AsyncAPI document is important in this case because payload schemas are taken from it as a source of truth.
 You can spin up the AsyncAPI gateway using an AsyncAPI file.
 All the messages are forwarded to a WebSocket endpoint; if the message/payload is invalid, it includes a validation error message.

 ### UseCase